-Assisting students in adjusting to the work environment and making personal adjustments.
+assisting students in adjusting to the work environment and making personal adjustments

-Motivating students and employers.
+motivating students and employers.

 Promoting the High-Quality Work-Based Learning Program

-Many strategies can be used to promote HQWBL experiences to all stakeholders—school personnel, students, parents, and the business community.
+Many strategies can be used to promote HQWBL experiences to all stakeholders—school personnel, students, parents/guardians, and the business community.
 Suggested activities to promote the HQWBL program include the following: